 - Sent by a manufacturer to the customer in order to bill for goods ordered and services provided

 EDI 830 – Planning Schedule/Material Release

 - Sent by a manufacturer to communicate with suppliers.
-The EDI 830 provides forecast data for upcoming orders that helps a supplier manage materials and labor to fulfill orders automatically based on the manufacturer's inventory levels.
-Manufacturers with EDI 830 material release capabilities often include resource authorizations, period-to-date cumulative quantities, and shipping or delivery patterns for weekly, monthly or quarterly requirements.
+The EDI 830 provides forecast data for upcoming orders that help a supplier manage materials and labor to fulfill orders automatically based on the manufacturer's inventory levels.
+Manufacturers with EDI 830 material release capabilities often include resource authorizations, period-to-date cumulative quantities, and shipping or delivery patterns for weekly, monthly, or quarterly requirements.
 EDI 830's with a Material Release can even eliminate the need for the customer to generate separate Purchase Orders

 - Sent by a manufacturer to retailers, distributors, dealers, and other members of a trading partner network to provide product information in the form of a catalog.
 An EDI 832 can be updated in real-time, which allows for accurate product and pricing information, a clear and obvious benefit over a paper catalog